The Discomfort of Aging Skin Issues

 Your real age can be betrayed by your skin.
-Wrinkles, dry skin, age spots, and bruising can all be signs of the years written on your face, arms, hands, and legs.
+Wrinkles, dry skin, age spots, and bruising can all be signs of the years written on the face, arms, hands, and legs of seniors.
 It is a natural part of the aging process for your skin to change as you age.
 But skins issues that cause discomfort should be addressed with your doctor.

 Aging causes thinning of the dermis and epidermis, which can cause the skin to be more transparent.
 You can lose the underlying fat, and your skin will appear less plump.
 Over time, the sun’s ultraviolet rays can damage the elasticity of your skin and cause the skin to sag, stretch, and wrinkle.
 The skin can also bruise much easier.
 Cuts, scratches, and bumps can take longer to heal.